 Stray cats are a problem on Skopelos island, as they are all over Greece.
 However, this treatment of an animal was poor.

 Leaving the Property

 After the two months were up, I planned to return to Thessaloniki.
-However, the global 2020 situation led me to decide to stay on the island for six more months.
+However, the global pandemic led me to decide to stay on the island for six more months.

 “How much?
 How much?
 Tell me how much you pay”

 “Honestly,” I said.
 “I’d rather not discuss it.”

 He sped off angrily and I just shrugged him off.
 I had not realised that the harassment from Perivoli Holiday Studios would not end there.

 Perivoli Holiday Studios Skopelos Ongoing Harassment

 I left a review for Perivoli Holiday Studios discussing the issues with the property – the host’s dismissive attitude, the rats, the wifi, the window, the lights.
 As is my right to do so.

 I paid £560 a month to stay at the property.
 This is not a small amount for a property in Greece.